 According to this prescription drug program, you may receive coverage for prescription drugs in the amounts specified in your FEHB Brochure when you fill your prescription at a UPMC Health Plan participating pharmacy.

-The Your Choice formulary is a five-tier formulary consisting of a Preferred Generic Medication tier, a Preferred Brand Medication tier, a Non-Preferred Medication tier, a Specialty Medication tier, and a $0 Preventive Medication tier.
-Brand drugs on the Preferred Brand Medication tier are available to members at a lower cost-share than non-preferred medications.
-Formulary high-cost medications such as biologicals and infusions are covered on the Specialty tier, which may have a stricter days'-supply than the other tiers.
-The $0 Preventive Medication tier includes some preventive medications covered at no cost share when certain criteria is met in accordance with the Patient Protection and Affordable Care Act of 2010 (PPACA).
+The Your Choice formulary is a six-tier formulary (drug list) consisting of a Preferred Generic Medication tier, a Preferred Brand Medication tier, a Nonpreferred Brand and Generic Medication tier, a Specialty Medication (Brand and Generic) tier, and a $0 Preventive Medication tier.
+Brand drugs on the Preferred Brand Medication tier are available to members at a lower cost-share than nonpreferred medications.
+High-cost medications such as biologicals and infusions are covered on the Specialty tier and may have a stricter days' supply than medicines on the other tiers.
+The $0 Preventive Medication tier includes some preventive medications covered with no cost share when certain criteria is met in accordance with the Patient Protection and Affordable Care Act of 2010 (PPACA).
 Some medications may be subject to utilization management criteria, including, but not limited to, prior authorization rules, quantity limits, or step therapy.
 Selected medications are not covered by this formulary.

-Some medications may require that your provider consult with UPMC Health Plan's Pharmacy Services Department before they prescribe the medication for you.
+Some medications may require your provider to consult with UPMC Health Plan's Pharmacy Services Department before they prescribe the medication for you.
 Pharmacy Services must authorize coverage of those medications before you fill the prescription at the pharmacy.
-Please see your formulary book for a listing of medications that require prior authorization.
+Please see your formulary book for a list of medications that require prior authorization.

 Your pharmacy benefit plan may cover additional medications and supplies and may exclude medications that are otherwise listed on your formulary.
 Your benefit plan may also include specific cost-sharing provisions for certain types of medications or may offer special deductions in cost-sharing for participating in certain health management programs.
 Please read this section carefully to determine additional coverage information specific to your benefit plan.